Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 Best practices for insurance referral programs

 You might also consider giving a small reward to existing customers when one of their referred leads gets qualified (say, they get a quote from you), and then a larger reward when that lead purchases a policy.
 This is known as a multi-step reward.
+Use your customer acquisition cost as a guide here — referral rewards should never eat so much into your budget that the program is no longer profitable.

 Even better?
 Offer tiered rewards, where the incentive increases in value after someone makes a certain number of successful referrals.
 So, as the number of referrals increases, so does the value of the incentives for your clients.